MushuYoWushu/numerateNathan/README.md

  along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # numerateNathan
-An innumerate number reading toy AI.
-Currently building in numeracy.
+A questionably numerate number reading toy AI.
+Currently in testing.